X-Robots-Tag

 X-Robots-Tag: noindex

-Targeting a specific crawler while leaving the default behavior for others.
-The first header restricts Googlebot, while the second header applies to all other crawlers.
+Targeting a specific crawler alongside a general rule.
+The first header restricts Googlebot, while the second header applies to all crawlers, including Googlebot, where it is merged with the scoped directives.

 X-Robots-Tag: googlebot: nosnippet, notranslate